mkorthof/freenom-script/README.md

 You need an actual freenom account, as Social Sign-in will not work.
 Workaround: use password reset, see [KB](https://my.freenom.com/knowledgebase.php?action=displayarticle&id=27) and issue [#56](https://github.com/mkorthof/freenom-script/issues/56).

-Make sure 'curl' and/or 'dig' is installed (e.g. debian: dnsutils or redhat: bind-utils)
+Make sure 'curl' and/or 'dig' is installed (e.g. debian: dnsutils or redhat: bind-utils).
 In case of issues try running curl and dig command manually.

 - To list all 'get ip' commands run `freenom.sh -i` (or `grep getIp freenom.conf`)
 - To disable IPv6: set `freenom_update_ipv="4"`